Satius-Security/Nessus-Scan-Exporter/README.md

 The script provides the following command-line options:

-- `--scrape-data`: Scrape scans and track the progress in the database.
+- `--export-data`: Scrape scans and track the progress in the database.
 - `--cleanup-db`: Clean up the database.
 - `--remove-record FILE_NAME`: Remove a specific record from the database to reimport the scan file.

 To scrape scans and store the progress in database:

 ```
-python3 main.py --scrape-data
+python3 main.py --export-data
 ```

 To clean up the database: